 Are you a woman who experiences cramps, bloating, heavy bleeding, and other problems during your menstruation?
 If you’ve used ibuprofen, heating pads, or taken warm baths but experienced very few results, you’ll be happy to learn that there is another solution to menstruation issues.
 It’s essential to listen to your body.
-One of our main messages here at Hormone Healing is the symptoms are messages from your body.
-And by listening to what they are saying, you can begin to heal the root causes, rather than mask your symptoms.
+Symptoms are messages from your body, and by listening to what they are saying, you can begin to heal the root causes, rather than mask your symptoms.

 Some types of period discomfort can be caused by inflammation being triggered in the body.
 This can result in symptoms like lower abdominal pain, “period poops,” and leg pain.
 This can be exacerbated by the foods we eat.
-Vegetable oil, seeds and nuts for instance eaten in excess can make these symptoms worse.
+Vegetable oils, for instance, eaten in excess can make these symptoms worse.
 Deficiencies in anti-inflammatory minerals, such as magnesium and copper can also cause this type of period pain to occur.

 There’s another type of period discomfort that can occur many days before menstruation begins.
 Women can experience one or both types of period pain but this type is somewhat different from the previous.
 It may cause insomnia, irritability, hunger and mood swings.
 These types of symptoms can be attributed to too low progesterone.
 Eating every three to four hours can help with these types of conditions by keeping the thyroid from becoming sluggish.
 This can also help to keep blood sugar stable and support the uptake of progesterone into cells.
 Also, maintaining healthy levels of magnesium, selenium, zinc and copper is very important for eliminating these premenstrual symptoms.